Motivic construction of cohomological invariants

 Consider the motive of the variety of complete $G$-flags (variety of Borel subgroups) with $\zz/p$- or $\zz_{(p)}$-coefficients.
-It turns out that it is isomorphic to a direct sum of shifted copies of the same indecomposable generically split motive $R=R_p(G)$ such that over any splitting field $K$ of $G$ the Poincar\'e polynomial of $R_K$ equals
+It turns out that it is isomorphic to a direct sum of shifted copies of the same indecomposable generically direct summand $R=R_p(G)$ such that over any splitting field $K$ of $G$ the Poincar\'e polynomial of $R_K$ equals

 for some given numbers $r$ and $d_1\le d_2\le\ldots\le d_r$ which depend only on the Dynkin type of $G$ and some $r$-tuple $(j_1,\ldots,j_r)$ of non-negative integers (see \cite[Definition~4.5 and Theorem~4.9]{PSZ}).